 |Nitric||63%||High||14.6 N, as NO3||52.3||1.381||0.56|

 z Nutrient content when 1 fl. oz. is added to 100 gallons of water.
-Make appropriate adjustment to fertilizer program.
+Make appropriate adjustments to fertilizer program.

 y Amount of alkalinity (mg CaCO3/liter) neutralized when 1 fl. oz. of acid is added per 100 gallons of water.

 w Phosphoric acid comes in many strengths, but 75% is most common.
-Use heavy free grade or food grade, if possible.
+Heavy free grade or food grade should be used, if possible.

 v 93% sulfuric acid is also known as 66 be' (Baume') acid.
 Battery acid electrolyte is recommended by some and is about 35% strength.